Sam Malone: Role

 At the time the series debuted in 1982, Sam has been the bartender and owner of Cheers for five years.
 Chronologically within the series, Sam, who is Irish Catholic, dropped out of high school in his senior year to play professional baseball.
+He has one older brother, Derek, who seems to be a polymath and is a highly successful international lawyer.
+Derek and Sam are not close, and Sam is also not close to his parents (who it is implied, always favored Derek.)

 Sam began his career in the minor leagues, where he met Coach Ernie Pantusso (Nicholas Colasanto).
 He eventually became a relief pitcher for the Boston Red Sox, wearing number 16.
 His major league career lasted approximately five years; he specifically mentions having pitched in 1973, and was a member of the 1975 AL champion Red Sox team.
 As well, Martin Crane saw him pitch at the Kingdome, which opened in 1977 – also the year that he became the owner of Cheers.
 Although his baseball career is not highly detailed throughout the series, Sam was at times a good-to-very-good pitcher (stories of him retiring star batters occur during the series), and was the team's bullpen ace for a while.
 Sam's baseball career declined when he became an alcoholic, and there are also numerous stories of him pitching poorly and giving up tape-measure home runs.
 Over time, Sam's role as a bartender turns him into the "resident ringleader for an assortment of poor souls and wanna-be's".